Elected to Division Two 1899

 As professionalism took a grip on the game in the north during the late 1880s, Middlesbrough remained firmly committed to amateurism and as a result, a faction of the club broke away to form Middlesbrough Ironopolis in 1889.
 The rivalry between the two clubs was intense: Middlesbrough rejected a proposal from Ironopolis to merge the clubs and themselves turned professional.
 It was obvious that the town could not support two professional sides and in 1892, Middlesbrough reverted to amateurism.
 Meanwhile, Ironopolis joined the Football League in 1893 only to resign for financial reasons at the end of the season when the club was wound up.

-This left Middlesbrough as the dominant club and they went on to win the Northern League in 1893, 1895 and 1897 as well as the Amateur Cup in 1895 and 1898.
+Following the demise of Ironoplis, Middlesbrough bevcame the dominant town's club and they went on to win the Northern League in 1893, 1895 and 1897 as well as the Amateur Cup in 1895 and 1898.
 The following year, Middlesbrough, now a professional outfit once again, were elected to the Second Division of the Football League.
 In 1902, "Boro" won promotion to the First Division and a year later moved into Ayrsome Park, which would be the club's home for the next 93 years.
 In 1905, the club paid out a record £1,000 transfer fee to sign Alf Common.
 Their best ever League position was achieved in 1914 when the club finished third in Division One.

 The club were at best an average First Division side and it was no surprise when they were relegated in 1924.
 1927 saw them return as Second Division champions.
 Relegated again at the end of the season, "Boro" took the Division Two championship again in 1929.
 The club remained in the First Division without ever really threatening to win anything until 1954, when they began a spell of 12 years.
 In 1958 the young Brian Clough made his debut for the club and proved a goal-scoring sensation only to have his playing career cut short by injury.